Submillimetre astronomy: From the ground

 and the world's largest ground based astronomy project, the Atacama Large Millimeter Array (ALMA), an interferometer for submillimetre wavelength observations made of 54 12-metre and 12 7-metre radio telescopes.
 The Submillimeter Array (SMA) is another interferometer, located at Mauna Kea, consisting of eight 6-metre diameter radio telescopes.
 The largest existing submillimetre telescope, the James Clerk Maxwell Telescope, is also located on Mauna Kea.

+Some submillimetre telescopes are also used for VLBI.

 From the stratosphere

-With high-altitude balloons and aircraft, one can get above even more of the atmosphere.
-The BLAST experiment and SOFIA are two examples, respectively, although SOFIA can also handle near infrared observations.
+With high-altitude balloons and aircraft, one can get above more of the atmosphere.
+The Balloon-borne Large Aperture Submillimeter Telescope (BLAST) and the Stratospheric Observatory For Infrared Astronomy (SOFIA) are two examples, although SOFIA can also handle near infrared observations.

 From orbit

 Space-based observations at the submillimetre wavelengths remove the ground-based limitations of atmospheric absorption.
 The first submillimeter telescope in space was the Soviet BST-1M, located in the scientific equipment compartment of the Salyut-6 orbital station.
-It was equipped with a mirror with a diameter of 1.5 m and was intended for astrophysical research in the ultraviolet (0.2 - 0.36 microns), infrared (60 - 130 microns) and submillimeter (300 - 1000 microns) spectral regions, which are of interest to those who are interested in which makes it possible to study molecular clouds in space, as well as obtain information about the processes taking place in the upper layers of the earth's atmosphere.
+It was equipped with a mirror with a diameter of 1.5 m and was intended for astrophysical research in the ultraviolet (0.2–0.36 microns), infrared (60–130 microns) and submillimeter (300–1000 microns) spectral regions, which are of interest to those who are interested in which makes it possible to study molecular clouds in space, as well as obtain information about the processes taking place in the upper layers of the Earth's atmosphere.

 The Submillimeter Wave Astronomy Satellite (SWAS) was launched into low Earth orbit on December 5, 1998 as one of NASA's Small Explorer Program (SMEX) missions.
 The mission of the spacecraft is to make targeted observations of giant molecular clouds and dark cloud cores.
 The focus of SWAS is five spectral lines: water (H2O), isotopic water (H218O), isotopic carbon monoxide (13CO), molecular oxygen (O2), and neutral carbon (C I).

 The SWAS satellite was repurposed in June, 2005 to provide support for the NASA Deep Impact mission.
 SWAS provided water production data on the comet until the end of August 2005.